oasis-tcs/openc2-oc2ls/oc2ls.md

 are defined in [Section 3.3.1](#331-openc2-command) and the properties of the Response are defined in [Section 3.3.2](#332-openc2-response).

-In addition to the Action and Target, a Command has an optional Actuator field.
+In addition to the Action and Target, a Command has an optional Profile field.
-The semantics associated with Command and Response content for the specified Actuator function are defined in Actuator Profiles.
+The semantics associated with Command and Response content are defined in the specified Actuator Profile.

 ### 3.3.1 OpenC2 Command